 We require access to reliable sources of affordable energy as certain energy sources are vital to our operations and we rely on a continuous power supply to effectively conduct our business.
-The Russia-Ukraine war and the related sanctions have led to a significant increase in our energy and other input costs, as well as limited availability of energy and there may be further adverse impacts on energy supplies and prices, particularly in Europe, as a result of uncertainty with regard to Russia's production and export of oil and natural gas.
-See "-Changes to the political, credit, financial and/or economic environment in which we operate could have a material adverse effect on our business, such as affecting consumer demand for beverage products, which could impact our customers and as a result, reduce the demand for our products" for more details.
+The Russia-Ukraine war and the related sanctions have led to a significant increase in our energy and other input costs, and there may be further adverse impacts on energy supplies and prices, particularly in Europe, as a result of uncertainty with regard to Russia's production and export of oil and natural gas or from political tension in the Middle East.
+See "-Risks Relating to Economic, Market and Political Matters-Changes to the economic, political, credit and/or financial environment in which we operate could have a material adverse effect on our business, such as affecting consumer demand for beverage products, which could impact our customers and as a result, reduce the demand for our products" for more details.

-In the event of energy shortages or government measures rationing energy supplies to our industry in Europe, it is likely that we will be unable to meet our energy needs.
+In the event of energy shortages, we may not be able to meet our energy needs.
 This could lead to production stoppages, shutdowns, a decline in output, and decreased sales.
 In the event of a prolonged shortfall of adequate energy supplies, we could experience financial distress.
 In addition, any future increases or fluctuations in energy costs could result in a significant increase in our operating costs, and if we are not able to recover these costs from our customers, or through fixed-price procurement contracts, index tracking procurement contracts and hedging there could be a material adverse effect on our business, results of operations, financial condition, cash flows or prospects.